 While partnerships are encouraged, they may not necessarily be relevant for all projects.
 Where relevant, partner funding contributions will contribute to the assessment of project impact and overall value and risk, but are not a requirement (see section 5).

-2. Grant amount and grant period
+2 Grant amount and grant period

-For this grant opportunity, up to \$10 million is available over 1 year from 2022-23.
+For this grant opportunity, up to \$100 million is available over two years from 2023-24 for the four Streams listed in section 1.3.